Published on 25 October 2021

 Withdrawal

-The misconception that Valium is safer and less addictive than illegal substances like heroin or cocaine stems from the fact that it is legal.
+The misconception that Diazepam is safer and less addictive than illegal substances like heroin or cocaine stems from its legal use.
 You might unintentionally overdose on the substance as a result of these beliefs.

-Among the warning indications of a Diazepam, overdose are
+Among the warning indications of a Diazepam, overdose is

 • Bluish lips